 Splatoon 3: Cleverly expanded game fun blob

 Splatoon is still a fairly young brand by Nintendo standards.
-In 2015, the colorful squids made their first appearance on the Wii U. Two years later, the successor followed, which could convince with many improvements and the jump to the then new Nintendo Switch.
+In 2015, the colorful squids made their appearance on the Wii U. Two years later, the successor followed, which could convince with many improvements and the jump to the then new Nintendo Switch.

 Since then, part two sold over 13 million units and to this day the multiplayer servers are well populated, with many updates Nintendo has kept the game up-to-date over the years.
 A third spin-off was therefore not really needed at this point.
 Why is still the best part of the series and why you should pay attention to the series now at the latest, you can find out in our review.